TIPS Career Readiness Course Reaches 859 students in 31 Vermont High Schools

 Careers CLiC has facilitated TIPS (Training Interns and Partnering for Success) in the Upper Valley region since 2007 through the support of the Vermont Department of Labor’s Next Generation Fund and has coordinated TIPS statewide since 2015.
-In the last four years, participation in TIPS has more than doubled reaching 859 students from 31 schools in the 2018-2019 school year.
+In the last four years, thanks in part to the hard work of our TIPS Regional Partners, participation in TIPS has more than doubled reaching 859 students from 31 schools in the 2018-2019 school year.

 Educators value the breadth of the career readiness lessons, which are aligned with state educational standards and national career development standards.
 The benefit of TIPS is captured by this educator’s first-hand perspective:

 “We want to really prepare [our students] to be mobile and motivated in the workforce, and to inspire them to pursue any type of post-secondary education that will prepare them for a career, not just a job.”